mathewlowry/myhub-gpt/permanent versions/atproto/resilience/Building resilient social media.md

 * they communicate with each other and subscribers using Really Simple Syndication (RSS), the protocol still underpinning podcasting
 * subscribers could also get blog content using email, based on smtp (**s**imple **m**ail **t**ransfer **p**rotocol)

- *"if I use protocols I don't need permission"*

 Why is this important?
 Because if I use protocols I don't need another p-word: "permission".

+ > *"if I use protocols I don't need permission"*

-I can build and manage a website and publish it to the world using my phone, and **noone can stop me:** I don't need permission to publish, you don't need permission to read, and there's nothing California billionaires can do about it if I create something new and interesting.
+The Web is a commons, guaranteed by its protocol.
+I can build and manage a website and publish it to the world, and **noone can stop me** *(as long as I don't break the law, obviously)*: I don't need permission to publish, you don't need permission to read, and there's nothing billionaires or governments can do about it if I create something new and interesting.

 ### Diverse forms, even more diverse apps
 **None of the above protocols were designed for social media.**

 There are actually hundreds of social media protocols, but only a handful have much traction: ActivityPub, AT protocol ("ATproto")  and Nostr.
 The same thing has happened on all three, with a hugely diverse array of social media forms emerging as people experiment and try stuff out.

-This year, for example, has seen the release of a flood of new apps developed on ATproto, created by Bluesky for microblogging, but it's the categories which noone's yet thought of that have me really excited:
+This year, for example, has seen the release of a flood of new apps developed on ATproto, created by Bluesky for microblogging.
+It's the categories which noone's yet thought of, however, that excite me the most:

 ![[Pasted image 20251110103359.png]]
 *Original image by Gemini, post-edited.*

 Notice that:

-* the large circles are different categories of social media
-* some categories have multiple **"families" (aka "lexicons")** - there are multiple lexicons for longform blogging, for example, each with their own strengths and weaknesses
+* the large circles are different **formats**, or categories, of social media, and some have multiple **"families" (aka "lexicons")** - there are multiple lexicons for longform blogging, for example, each with their own strengths and weaknesses
-* and each family has **multiple apps** - most people microblog on the ATmosphere using the Bluesky client, for example, but you can use Tweetdeck-inspired deck.blue, the utterly amazing "slow social" Anisota, Skywalker and many others
+* moreover, each family has **multiple apps** - most people microblog on the ATmosphere using the Bluesky client, for example, but you can use Tweetdeck-inspired [deck.blue](deck.blue), the utterly amazing "slow social" [Anisota](https://anisota.net/), [Skywalker](bskyinfo.com/tools/skywalker/) and many others
-* some families sit **across boundaries** - after all, anyone can build anything, so there's no reason to pay any attention to the artificial categories I've drawn above
+* some families **straddle boundaries** - after all, anyone can build anything, so there's no reason to pay any attention to the artificial categories I've drawn above
-* **apps can interoperate** - for example, if you share a Whitewind blog post in Bluesky, your Bluesky post will appear as a comment on the blogpost, neatly integrating short- and long-form conversations.
+* **apps can easily interoperate** - for example, if you share a Whitewind blog post in Bluesky, your Bluesky post will appear as a comment on the blogpost, neatly integrating short- and long-form conversations.

 But the most important thing about the above picture is what is *not* shown....